rsookram/imgls/README.md

 # imgls

-imgls is a command-line tool which prints an ls style listing of image files.
+`imgls` is a command-line tool which prints an ls style listing of image files.
 Inspired by the list output in [feh](https://feh.finalrewind.org/).

+## Usage

+Pass any number of directories containing images or image files to `imgls` and it will output a listing of the images in the directories / the images themselves.
+When run with no arguments, `imgls` will output a listing of the images in the current directory.

-## Example Output
+Example output:

 ```
 $ imgls